avajs/eslint-plugin-ava/docs/rules/no-inline-assertions.md

 The test implementation should not purely consist of an inline assertion as assertions do not return a value and having them inline also makes the tests less readable.

+This rule is fixable.
+It will wrap assertions into brackets `{}`.
+The fixer would not insert extra space or linebreaks around brackets.

 ## Fail